Mars Piloted Orbital Station

+Diagram of MEK, one of the proposed concepts.

 Mars Piloted Orbital Station (or Marspost) is a Russian concept for an orbital human mission to Mars, with several proposed configurations, including using a nuclear reactor to run an electric rocket engine.
 A 30-volume draft proposal was produced in 2005.
 The design for the proposed ship was proposed to be ready in 2012, and the ship itself in 2021.
 The concept did not undergo detailed design nor development.

 Mission scenario

 Marpost would be launched to Mars together with a fleet of robotic spacecraft designed to study the planet both from its orbit and on its surface, while the crew would remain in Mars orbit.
 The station would reach Mars orbit from where its crew would research Mars by operating the robots; for this reason the mission is called a 'hybrid'.

 Since the robots would be controlled by Marpost crewmembers from Martian orbit it would eliminate one of the basic problems of robotic Mars missions, the 4 to 24 minute delay for radio signals to reach the Earth.
 Samples of Martian soil would then be delivered by these robots to Marpost and later brought back to Earth.
 The whole duration of the flight would be 2.5 years with one month of work in Mars orbit.
 The mission would also investigate if people can survive a lengthy trip through deep space and effectively perform their tasks.